Boss goes extra mile so workers don't miss out on Deepavali cheer

-Unable to return home to his family in India this year, Mr Nallamarudhu Muniasami expected Deepavali at his dormitory to be a muted affair.
+SINGAPORE - Unable to return home to his family in India this year, Mr Muniasami expected Deepavali at his dormitory to be a muted affair.

 With the Covid-19 pandemic still raging in his home town of Ramanathapuram, in the southern part of Tamil Nadu, Mr Muniasami, 39, did not have high hopes of making the trip back to celebrate the festival with his parents, wife and two sons, aged 15 and 18.

-On Nov 5, he watched curiously as a team of decorators arrived at the factory-converted dormitory in Tuas View Square, where he works as its custodian.
+On Nov 5, he watched curiously as a team of decorators arrived at the factory-converted dormitory in Tuas View, where he works as its custodian.
 He stays there with about 70 other workers.

 When the workers returned to the dorm after work, they were greeted by twinkling fairy lights, hoardings that were painted gold, and bright flowers, turning the dorm into what one worker called a "wedding house".